-If you or someone you know is experiencing any form of domestic abuse, you can call our free and confidential 24-Hour Hotline at 412-687-8005 to inquire about receiving information, support, and help from one of our specially trained Advocates.
+If you or someone you know is experiencing any form of domestic abuse, you can call our free and confidential hotline at 412-687-8005 to inquire about receiving information, support, and help from one of our specially trained Advocates.
 We are here to help you explore your feelings, understand your options, and make plans for change.

 Finding Help for Domestic Abuse through Shared Experiences